dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

     b.
 If you don't have dbt in your PATH, we recommend the macOS or Windows installation method.

     c.
-If you do have dbt in your PATH (global environment) we recommend i) uninstalling dbt globally and ii) installing dbt Cloud CLI with a Python virtual environment.
+If you do have dbt in your PATH (global environment), we recommend:
+        1. Uninstalling dbt globally
+        2. Installing dbt Cloud CLI with a Python virtual environment

     d.
 If you have dbt in a virtual environment, install dbt Cloud CLI with a separate Python virtual environment.
 Be sure to activate it with `source <path to env>/bin/activate`.